yetanothermasterylearning/git/README.md

 ## Git Crash Course ##

+Most engineers favor **Git** as their preferred distributed version control system for their projects.
+Git allows you to store multiple versions of project files and directories, enabling you to revert to an earlier one in case of an issue.
+Since they are distributed, it streamlines collaboration for dev teams.
+What makes Git so crucial for many projects?

+After completing this hands-on tutorial, you will have a clear understanding of the **Git** and **GitHub**.

 - [Introduction](https://github.com/yetanothermasterylearning/git/tree/main/01.%20Introduction)
     - What is a Version Control System?
     - Why do we need a Version Control System?